Man hiking in the mountains during golden hour, symbolizing readiness for golden hour first aid.

 You don't need a medical degree; you need the right gear staged correctly and one or two practiced skills.

-At-a-Glance: Golden Hour Essentials
+At-a-Glance: Golden Hour First Aid Essentials

 • Bleeding kills fastesttourniquet and hemostatic gauze are your top priorities.